Spring is a great time to start caring for your lawn!

 - Potash – promotes strong healthy stems

 Lawns should be fed at regular intervals.
 We recommend an application of 28-3-8 in early spring.
 This will feed your lawn for 10 to 12 weeks.
-For late spring and summer, we recommend 12-4-8.
-This feeds your lawn for 6 to 8 weeks.
 Fertilizing should be done when the grass is dry and should then be watered in thoroughly.
 To ensure an even application, it is best to use a fertilizer spreader.

-When you apply fertilizer you should water your lawn to make sure that the fertilizer make it to the soil and does not remain on the leaves where it could burn them.
+When you apply fertilizer you should water your lawn to make sure that the fertilizer makes it to the soil and does not remain on the leaves where it could burn them.

 Applying Lime to Your Lawn

-Lime is an important soil conditioner that helps you lawn absorb fertilizer and deter moss from growing.
-Lime does not kill moss, but does neutralize the pH of the soil making fertilizer applications more effective.
+Lime is an important soil conditioner that helps your lawn absorb fertilizer and deter moss from growing.
+Lime does not kill moss but does neutralize the pH of the soil making fertilizer applications more effective.
 To be effective Dolomite Lime should be applied in spring and again in fall.